-In exhibition at Newcastle University, School of Architecture, Planning and Landscape, funded by the Institute for Creative Arts Practice, From September 2021.
+In exhibition at Newcastle University, School of Architecture, Planning and Landscape, funded by the Institute for Creative Arts Practice.
+September-October 2021.

 Can the beautiful be sad?
 Is beauty inseparable from the ephemeral and hence from mourning?
 Or else is the beautiful object the one that tirelessly returns following destructions and wars in order to bear witness that there is survival after death, that immortality is possible? — Julia Kristeva, Black Sun: Depression and Melancholia.